You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 - WP Plugin

-Techgasp Pin master has will let you display a scrollable Pinterest board in a sidebar widget to display your current pins.
+Techgasp Pin master lets you display a scrollable Pinterest board in a sidebar widget to display your current pins.

 It also makes all images on your blog pinnable.